drexelforchrist/CollegiateLinkAPI/README.md

     echo "</table>";

  And just like that, we've solved one of the biggest gripes of CollegiateLink: easily exporting members' email addresses.

+ ### Everything Else

+ The entirety of the API is documented with PHPDocs, which can be easily read in the Docs directory.